-Inland transit cargo assets are assets that are in transport or in transit warehouses waiting to be distributed (Figure 103).
+Inland transit cargo assets are assets that are in transport or in transit warehouses waiting to be distributed (Figure 133).
 Inland transit cargo are generally stored in warehouses or other facilities that are further from the ocean than ports.
 Warehouses are generally very susceptible to wind damage due to their long spans and large doors, which can easily be damaged by large uplift and suction forces.
 Once the building envelope is breached, hailstones and heavy precipitation can cause significant damage to the cargo in the warehouse.

-Figure 103.
+Figure 133.
 Cargo inside a warehouse Source: Allentown Project 042, CC BY-SA 3.0

 The Verisk model includes damage functions for marine cargo stored in warehouses as well as the warehouses themselves.
 Cargo in transport on vehicles outside of the warehouse are not included.
+The supported occupancy codes for these inland transit warehouse assets (construction code = 259) are listed in Table 28.